ecdye/zram-config/README.md

 `target_dir` is the directory you wish to hold in zram, and the original will be moved to a bind mount `bind_dir` and is synchronized on start, stop, and write commands.

-`bind_dir` is the directory where the original directory will be mounted for sync purposes.
-Usually in `/opt` or `/var`, name optional.

 `oldlog_dir` will enable log-rotation to an off device directory while retaining only live logs in zram.
 Usually in `/opt` or `/var`, name optional.